dchapski/genomeSidekick/README.md

 ## Troubleshooting

+### Note: For help installing dependencies, please see the `install.R` script within this GitHub repository.

 Besides running the application through the URL online, you can also run it locally through your RStudio application.
 Simply download the script from out Github page and open the app.R file in RStudio.
-It will be one signel file, and everything you need will be in there.
+It will be one single file, and everything you need will be in there.

 ### 1. *How to Download R and RStudio*